Lucky Luciano: Rise to power and the late 1920s

-Luciano soon became a top aide in Joe Masseria's criminal organization.
+Luciano soon became a top aide in Masseria's criminal organization.
 In contrast to Rothstein, Masseria was uneducated, with poor manners and limited managerial skills.
-By the late 1920s, Masseria's main rival was boss Salvatore Maranzano, who had come from Sicily to run the Castellammarese clan.
-After one of Masseria's lieutenants Gaetano Reina switched sides to Maranzano, Masseria ordered Luciano to arrange Reina's murder.
-After Reina was murdered on February 26, 1930, the rivalry between Masseria and Maranzano escalated into the bloody Castellammarese War.

-Masseria and Maranzano were so-called "Mustache Petes": older, traditional Mafia bosses who had started their criminal careers in Italy.
+By the late 1920s, his main rival was Sicilian-born boss Salvatore Maranzano of the Castellammarese clan.
+After Gaetano Reina, one of Masseria's lieutenants, switched sides to Maranzano, Masseria ordered Luciano to arrange Reina's murder.
+After the murder took place on February 26, 1930, the rivalry between Masseria and Maranzano escalated into the bloody Castellammarese War.
+Masseria and Maranzano were "Mustache Petes": older, traditional Mafia bosses who had started their criminal careers in Italy.
 They believed in upholding the supposed "Old World Mafia" principles of "honor", "tradition", "respect", and "dignity".
-These bosses refused to work with non-Italians, and were skeptical of working with non-Sicilians.
+These bosses refused to work with non-Italians and were skeptical of working with non-Sicilians.
 Some of the most conservative bosses worked with only those men with roots in their own Sicilian village.
-Luciano, in contrast, was willing to work with not only Italians, but also Jewish and Irish gangsters, as long as there was money to be made.
+In contrast, Luciano was willing to work with not only Italians, but also Jewish and Irish gangsters, as long as there was money to be made.
 Luciano was shocked to hear traditional Sicilian mafiosi lecture him about his dealings with close friend Costello, whom they called "the dirty Calabrian".

-Luciano soon began cultivating ties with other younger mobsters who had been born in Italy but began their criminal careers in the United States and chafed at their bosses' conservatism.
-Luciano wanted to use lessons he learned from Rothstein to turn their gang activities into criminal empires.
-As the war progressed, this group came to include future mob leaders such as Costello, Genovese, Albert Anastasia, Joe Adonis, Joe Bonanno, Carlo Gambino, Joe Profaci, Tommy Gagliano, and Tommy Lucchese.
+Luciano soon began cultivating ties with other younger mobsters who had been born in Italy but began their criminal careers in the U.S. and chafed at their bosses' conservatism.
+Luciano wanted to use lessons he learned from Rothstein to turn their gang activities into full-blown criminal enterprises.
+As the war progressed, this group came to include future mob leaders such as Costello, Genovese, Albert Anastasia, Joe Adonis, Joe Bonanno, Carlo Gambino, Joe Profaci, Tommy Gagliano and Tommy Lucchese.
 They believed that their bosses' greed and conservatism were keeping them poor while the Irish and Jewish gangs got rich.
-Luciano's vision was to form a national crime syndicate in which the Italian, Jewish, and Irish gangs could pool their resources and turn organized crime into a lucrative business for all – an organization he founded after a conference was hosted in Atlantic City by Luciano, Johnny Torrio, Lansky and Costello in May 1929.
+Luciano's vision was to form a national crime syndicate in which the Italian, Jewish, and Irish gangs could pool their resources and turn organized crime into a lucrative business for all – an organization he founded after a conference was hosted in Atlantic City by Luciano, Lansky, Costello, and Johnny Torrio in May 1929.
 In October 1929, Luciano was forced into a limousine at gunpoint by three men, beaten and stabbed, and strung up by his hands from a beam in a warehouse in Staten Island.
 He survived the ordeal, but was forever marked with a scar and droopy eye.
 The identity of his abductors was never established.
-When picked up by the police after the beating, Luciano said that he had no idea who did it.
-However, in 1953, Luciano told an interviewer that it was the police who kidnapped and beat him in an attempt to find Jack "Legs" Diamond.
+When picked up by the police after the assault, Luciano said that he had no idea who did it.
+In 1953, Luciano told an interviewer that it was the police who kidnapped and beat him in an attempt to find Jack "Legs" Diamond.
 Another story was that Maranzano ordered the attack.